BOS Field Trips and Events

 Details: (click for more)

 UPDATE - This departure is full.
-If you are interested in this trip, I will be running a second departure January 26 - February 8, 2025.
+If you are interested in this trip, a wait list has been started.
 Please email me for the itinerary at alechumann@msn.com.

 The bulk of the trip will be spent between two Amazonian lodges situated along the Napo River, which is a tributary of the mighty Amazon.
 Both Sani Lodge and Napo Wildlife Center (links embedded in the itinerary) have canopy towers which will offer spectacular views of the tree tops and close views of birds that would be very difficult to see from the ground as well as a clay lick where parrots/parakeets/macaws come in the early morning to ingest the clay minerals which help to neutralize toxins found in rainforest fruits and seeds.
 A recent video taken at Napo of an adult Crested Eagle raiding an Oropendola colony had me quite captivated!
 Travel to/from these lodges is in motorized boats which will offer views of birds and mammals as we come and go.